 Today is free for you to explore Durham and the surrounding area.
 Why not take a guided tour of Durham Castle, constructed in 1072 under orders of William the Conqueror, or visit the cathedral, built shortly after - both have been awarded UNESCO World Heritage status.
 You may simply choose to enjoy one of the many museums and galleries the city has to offer, or take a stroll through the 22-acre Botanic Gardens.

 Alnwick Castle and Gardens

-Alnwick Castle, one of the UK’s largest inhabited castles, has featured in many films including Robin Hood Prince of Thieves, Elizabeth and Harry Potter.
-This morning, we have included a guided visit to explore the areas featured in Downton Abbey, with lots of behind the scenes information.
-Alnwick Castle starred as ‘Brancaster Castle’, with the focus largely on the castle's lavish state rooms but also the castle exteriors.
-A Downton Abbey exhibition features photography, costumes, and props from the filming.
+Alnwick Castle, one of the UK’s largest inhabited castles, has featured in films including ‘Robin Hood Prince of Thieves’ and ‘Harry Potter and the Philosopher’s Stone’.
+The castle's lavish state rooms and exteriors also starred as Brancaster Castle in ‘Downton Abbey’.
+This morning, we’ve included entrance to the castle to explore the areas featured in the programme, with lots of behind-the-scenes information.
+A ‘Downton Abbey’ exhibition features photography, costumes and props from the filming.
 With time to independently explore, maybe take in the castle’s magnificent art collection or one of the numerous exhibitions on topics including World War I and stories of the castle’s inhabitants.

 Day 5 Durham

-You will be collected at 10am by your Titan vehicle, for the journey home.
+You’ll be collected at 10am by your Titan vehicle, for the journey home.

 Ramside Hall Hotel ****

 Located 2 miles from Durham city centre.
 The bedrooms in this Elizabethan hotel are all individually decorated with an emphasis on comfort.

 - Pemberton Suite

 - En suite rooms with telephone, TV, safe, trouser press, beverage making facilities and hairdryer.